Sieboldianus/lbsntransform/README.md

   -CSVal, --CSVallowLinebreaks
                         If set to False will not remove intext-linebreaks ( or ) in output CSVs
+  -CSVdelim CSVDELIMITOR, --CSVdelimitor CSVDELIMITOR
+                        'Provide CSV delimitor to use.
+Default is comma(,).
-  -rL, --recursiveLoad  Process Input Directories recursively (depth: 2) -sF SKIPUNTILFILE, --skipUntilFile SKIPUNTILFILE
+                        Note: to pass tab, use variable substitution ($"\t")' -rL, --recursiveLoad  Process Input Directories recursively (depth: 2) -sF SKIPUNTILFILE, --skipUntilFile SKIPUNTILFILE
                         If local input, skip all files until file with name x